jiaweicheung/jiaweicheung/README.md

-- 👋 Hi, I’m @jiaweicheung, an economic master student.
-Going to Berlin for PhD in Oct.
-2021
+- 👋 Hi, I’m @jiaweicheung, an economic PhD student at Berlin.
 - 👀 I’m interested in economics and travelling, learning different languages
 - 🌱 I’m currently learning German
 - 💞️ I’m looking to collaborate on micro theory research
-- 📫 How to reach me: jiawei.zhang@uni-bonn.de
+- 📫 How to reach me: jiawei.zhang@student.hu-berlin.de

 This is a place for some small projects that interest me (at the moment).